Thomas Dwight: Early life

 Dwight joined the Catholic Church in 1856, and graduated from the Harvard Medical School in 1867.
+He then studied abroad.

+Career

-After studying abroad, he was instructor in comparative anatomy at Harvard College, 1872–1873, he also lectured at Bowdoin College.
-He succeeded Oliver Wendell Holmes, Sr. as Parkman professor of anatomy at Harvard Medical School in 1883.
+Dwight was instructor in comparative anatomy at Harvard College, from 1872 to 1873.
+Hee also lectured at Bowdoin College.
+He succeeded Oliver Wendell Holmes Sr. as Parkman professor of anatomy at Harvard Medical School in 1883.

 In the Warren Museum of Anatomy at Harvard, Dwight arranged a section of osteology, considered one of the best in existence, and he had an international reputation as an anatomist.

+He served as the third president of the Association of American Anatomists from 1894-1895.

 Among his writings are: "Frozen Sections of a Child" (1872); "Clinical Atlas of Variations of the Bones of the Hands and Feet" (1907); "Thoughts of a Catholic Anatomist" (1911), a valuable work of Christian apologetics.

+Personal life

 Dwight died September 8, 1911, in Nahant, Massachusetts, at age 68.